Needing to find ways to stretch the budget? Here’s How to Save Money at Home in 6 Easy Steps:

 Saving on toilet paper does add up and helps the environment too.

-You can also keep empty paper rolls and fill them with compost to plant seeds in which saves money on pots.
+You can also keep empty paper rolls and fill them with compost to plant seeds in which saves money on plant pots.

 Have you got a household tip to help save money that you can share?
 Tell us in the comments below.